Most Furnace Noises Are Harmless; But Two Mean 'Turn It Off Now'

 Normal Furnace Sounds People Worry About

 Some furnace sounds are completely normal, but homeowners call us worried.
-Here's what's normal:
+Here's how to tell normal from not-normal at a glance:

-The key: if a sound is new, sudden, or much louder than usual, it's worth investigating.
-Furnaces develop issues over time; a sound that wasn't there last week could indicate a problem.
+The key distinction: if a sound is new, sudden, or much louder than it used to be, it's worth investigating.
+Furnaces develop issues gradually - a sound that wasn't there last week could indicate something that's been quietly getting worse.

 Preventing Furnace Noise Problems

-A professional tune-up includes cleaning burners (prevents rumbling), inspecting the blower assembly (catches loose wheels before they scrape), checking igniter operation (prevents delayed ignition and banging), and lubricating motor bearings (prevents squealing).
+- Schedule annual furnace maintenance.
+A professional tune-up cleans burners (prevents rumbling), inspects the blower assembly (catches loose wheels before they scrape), checks igniter operation (prevents delayed ignition and banging), and lubricates motor bearings (prevents squealing).

-Once a year, check that all furnace access panels are secured and tighten any visible screws.
+- Tighten loose panels and ductwork once a year.
+Check that all furnace access panels are secured.
 If you have accessible ductwork in the basement, check for loose sections and secure with sheet metal screws.